A Generalized Additive Partial-Mastery Cognitive Diagnosis Model: Real Data Applications

 Table \ref{tab:A1_ECPE_Sigma} shows the estimated covariance and correlation matrices of the latent attributes for the aPM-CDM and the GaPM-CDM, respectively.
 The diagonal entries of the covariance matrix are close to one and the estimated means for the Gaussian copula in the aPM-CDM are all relatively small.
 For comparison, we also present the correlations for the aPM-CDM (above diagonal) and the means in the 0-1 scale.

-Figure \ref{fig:ECPE_EAP} shows the estimated EAP factor scores for both models.
-The scatterplots for the aPM-CDM factor scores (Figure \ref{fig:ECPE_EAP_aPMCDM}) are consistent with those in \citet{ShangEtAl_AoAS2021}.
-In the GaPM-CDM (Figure \ref{fig:ECPE_EAP_GaPMCDM}) we are constrained by the fixed means in the Gaussian copula.
-However, the factor scores produced by the two models are largely consistent in terms of their rank order.
-In fact, the Spearman's rank correlations between factor scores are $0.99$ for all for three attributes.
+Figures showing the estimated EAP factor scores are included in the Online Supplementary Materials.
+The scatterplots for the aPM-CDM factor scores are consistent with those in \citet{ShangEtAl_AoAS2021}.
+While factor scores for the GaPM-CDM are constrained by the fixed means in the Gaussian copula, the factor scores produced by the two models are largely consistent in terms of their rank order, with Spearman's rank correlations of $0.99$ for all for three attributes.